nullified33/l1n3theme/README.md

 # Old Calc theme
-An easy to use "web app
-based on Skeleton, colors based on old l1n3 site
+An easy to use "web app based on Skeleton, colors based on old google sites l1n3 site